IBM/AdaMML/README.md

 ### Testing AdaMML model

-To test adaMML model is straight-forward, simply put `-e` in the command.
+To test adaMML model is straight-forward, simply put `-e` in the command